 2 tablespoons of golden syrup

 1. Gently melt the water and butter.
 Then add the flour and stir constantly until the mix clumps together and comes away from the side of the pan.
-Then take off the heat.
+Then take off the heat and allow to cool.
 Add the eggs one by one, beating and incorporating each egg individually before you add the next.
 Then add the sugar and vanilla bean paste and mix to combine.

 2. Preheat your oven to 200 degrees C. Now fit a large piping bag with a large star tip nozzle.
 Fill the piping bag with the Churros mixture.
 Then line two large baking trays with some parchment/non-stick paper.
 Pipe whatever size Churros you like- I went for straight smallish Churros.